Toy

 They’re small dogs, so don’t require an excessive amount of walking per day – two 15-minute walks around the block will suffice.
 Their size also means they don’t need massive homes to thrive and are suitable for apartments.

-In terms of other grooming commitments, you'll also have to brush a Biewer Terrier's teeth daily and trim their nails regularly.
+In terms of other husbandry commitments, it’s important to brush a Biewer Terrier’s teeth daily and trim their nails regularly.

 Biewer Terriers do not shed in the same way as other dogs, but twice a year they outgrow their old coat to replace it with a new one.
 This gives them an unkempt look for about two weeks, which can easily be sorted through regular grooming and trimming.